General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 3. Hygienic basics of classes:

-Clothing and footwear for classes;
+Clothes and shoes for classes;

 4. Nutrition and daily routine of those involved;